- Sometimes the right response to a request is “No.”

 - I’m piloting an interactive workshop with the Agile Denver SIG

 So how do we learn to say “no” gracefully?
 Below are a few guidelines as well as some specifics for delivering the graceful “no.”

-And remember, “No” is a complete sentence.
-Sometimes it maybe the most graceful way to respond.
+And remember, “No” is a complete sentence. (ty, Annie Lamont!)
+Sometimes it may be the most graceful way to respond.

 Separate The Decision From The Relationship

 “When people ask us to do something, we can confuse the request with our relationship with them.
 Sometimes the two seem so interconnected, we forget that denying the request is not the same as denying the person.
 Only once we separate the decision from the relationship can we make a clear decision and then separately find both the courage and the compassion to communicate it.”

 Saying “No” Gracefully Doesn’t Have To Mean Using The Word No

 McKeown provides a variety of ways of refusing someone clearly and politely without actually using the word no.